erroronline1/qualitymanagement/readme.md

 * data files are stored in a different folder hoping that changes to the backend don't mess up data that might be accessed through different persons than the maintainer of the application. these are separated in module-variables that define the modules behaviour and module data that will be processed according to the modules task. the latter are optional.
 * users can be informed about changes using the changelog in library/core/core.userDialogue.js. add your own changes and the information will popup automatically on start.
 * since most of my colleagues don't mind messing around to learn something, there is a short-tip function whose entries can be extended in accordance to your modules.
-* settings will be stored in local storage or cookies (depending on browser support) so everything depends on the local machine in addition to user login. in case everything is stored with cookies if the browsers history is cleaned on exit all setting will be gone as well. the storage method handles local-storage support with cookies as a fallback. this means there is support for chrome having an issue with cookie storage of local sites as well as ie11 not having local storage for local sites. cookie storage is somewhat inconvenient small, but this is due to browser dependent handling of local sites. unfortunately edge as well can be set to delete everything on exit using a company policy that can may be not be customizable by the user.
+* settings will be stored in local storage or cookies (depending on browser support) so everything depends on the local machine in addition to user login. in case everything is stored with cookies, if the browsers history is cleaned on exit all setting will be gone as well. the storage method handles local-storage support with cookies as a fallback. this means there is support for chrome having an issue with cookie storage of local sites as well as ie11 not having local storage for local sites. cookie storage is somewhat inconvenient small, but this is due to browser dependent handling of local sites. unfortunately edge as well can be set to delete everything on exit using a company policy that can may be not be customizable by the user.
 * you can monitor the performance (currently implemented for tracking asynchronous loading and processing) in the console if you enable it in the settings.

 *be aware that there are dependencies between the assistants datafiles, their objects and handling, and the documents vba and table-structure. it might become neccessary to change things on both sides.*